Soil Disposal in Melbourne | Need A Skip Now

 EPA (Environmental Protection Agency) in Victoria is the governing body of creating and upholding the law related to the soil disposal in Melbourne.
 The increased attention and the toughening up of rules related to soil disposal has been accentuated by the major fiasco of contaminated soil during 2020 in the West Gate Tunnel Project.
 Landfills were revoked a license by EPA to accept contaminated soil from that project and as a result, project was indefinitely delayed, while various parties took to legal avenues to try to resolve this issue.

-The Soil Dillemma has spilled over to 2021, where at least three city councils have taken the Andrew's Government to court over the proposed amendement of Various Landfills Permits, to enable them to accept the toxic soil from the Waste Gate Tunnell.
+The Soil Dillemma has continued to 2023, where at least three city councils have taken the Andrew's Government to court over the proposed amendement of Various Landfills Permits, to enable them to accept the toxic soil from the Waste Gate Tunnell.
 The residents of the areas, adjacent to the landfills are one of the driving forces behind the City Council's legal battles with the government.
 The Government needs to dump some 3 million tons of contaminated soil and rock from the troubled Waste Gate Project.

 Unfortunately this national scandal has brought an undue attention to the soil disposal at large and EPA has tightened and has promised to increase additional legislation and rules from 1st July 2021 on already complex process of soil disposal.
 This has unfortunately created a flow on effect on Waste Transfer Stations, such as ours, on soil transport companies, on skip bin hire companies and on the end consumer, who are mums and dads, owner builders, landscapers and builders.